 2. Mini-habits are the most efficient investment for your limited willpower.

-3. Going from inertia to mobility is the biggest step you need take.
+3. Going from inertia to mobility is the biggest step you need to take.

 4. Plan and develop your mini-habits carefully.

 Ask yourself why you want to do it?
 It should be based on what YOU do and who YOU are.